stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 are automatically reduced to the allowed allowed subset of ASCII characters.
 If characters outside this subset are added, they are either removed or (if possible) "transliterated".
-This describes the process of converting from one character set to another while keeping characters recognizeable.
+This describes the process of converting from one character set to another while keeping characters recognisable.
 For example, vowels with french accents are replaced with their base characters, `pâté` becomes `pate`.

 In order to allow for so called "multibyte" characters outside of the ASCII subset,